/* */Skip to main content

 The general rule of thumb is that it is best to divide spring and early summer perennials in the fall, and late season bloomers in the early spring.
 Spring blooming perennials can also be divided immediately after flowering.
 Dividing a perennial outside of its flowering season means that all of the energy of the plant can go into root and leaf growth.
 Most perennials are not temperamental and, if properly divided, will fare well whether they are divided in spring or fall.

-To control the size of the plants.
 Rapidly spreading perennials can be kept under control by dividing yearly or in alternate years.
 Artemisia ‘Valerie Finnis’ is a good example of a beautiful addition to a perennial border that will, however, need taming and management from the gardener.
 Some ornamental grasses simply get so large and tough to divide that it is best to split them frequently when they are still small and manageable.
 Most perennials can be left several years before they are divided.

-To increase the number of plants in your garden.
 When you are planting edging for your perennial bed or designing with medium to large sized swaths of perennials, a cost efficient way to fill your border is to buy fewer plants than you actually need and fill in the empty gaps with inexpensive annuals or bulbs until your perennials increase in size and can be divided.

-To help rejuvenate the plant.
 Listed below are some common problems that occur when a plant is left alone for too long:

 If your soil is dry, water your bed a few days beforehand to make the soil easier to work with.

 It is always best to divide perennials on a cloudy day.
 Never leave divisions exposed in the hot sun.
 Keep them in the shade until replanted.
 Avoid letting them dry out.

 Before dividing, cut the foliage down to 6 to 8 inches.
 This will cut down on moisture loss and you will be able to see what you are doing.
 If you are dividing early in the season this is not applicable.